Worlds Hidden in Plain Sight

 “But the way in which complex phenomena are hidden, beyond masking by space and time, is through nonlinearity, randomness, collective dynamics, hierarchy, and emergence—a deck of attributes that have proved ill-suited to our intuitive and augmented abilities to grasp and to comprehend.”

-The book itself is actually a collection of essays or papers written by research members associated loosely with the Santa Fe Institute.
-All of them dealing with widely different topics like biology, economics, politics, physics, ecology, art, etc. etc., the list goes on.
-What they all have to do in common is that they approach it with the methods of the so-called “complexity science.”
-The defining feature is that their methods break from the sort of neo-Kantian piecing of the world in favor of something… well, complex.
+The book is a collection of essays or papers written by research members associated with the “Santa Fe Institute”.
+All of them deal with different topics like biology, economics, politics, physics, ecology, art, etc. What they all have in common is their “complexity science” approach.

 “And, to add a final touch of spice, all this hoopla often comes wrapped up in language vague enough to warm the heart of any continental philosopher.”